 We’ve handpicked these models to ensure you have the cream of the crop to choose from.
 We pride ourselves on doing intensive research to provide only the best information.

-For each of the upcoming models, you can expect to receive the clear and concise version of their main features, then a few of the mutual pros and cons shared by recent buyers.
+For each of the upcoming models, you can expect to receive clear and concise discussion of their main features and a few of the mutual pros and cons shared by recent buyers.
 If you’re on the hunt for the best smoker under $500, you certainly won’t want to miss out on this.

 Comparison Chart of the Best Smokers Under $500